JDODER260/Pick-Up-Form/README.rst

 How to download
 ===============
-Navigate to releases, click on tags and select PO_App.
-Scroll to the bottom and there is the source code, and the .aab, .apks, and .apk file which you can install directly onto your android device.
+Navigate to releases, scroll to the bottom of the newest release and view the assets.
+You can either download the source code and compile it yourself or use the provided .apk file and install it on your android device.
+Note: I will always include the .aab file which is not signed, and the .apks file which is a type of file compression.

 Pick Up & Delivery App
 ======================